george-yg9ea/figma-export-images-with-metadata/README.md

 ## Roadmap
 - Optional rewrite of EXIF ImageWidth/ImageLength to match the cropped export.
-- Optional PNG metadata passthrough (eXIf/iTXt/ICC).
 - Batch export for multiple selections.

-### AVIF Export (Beta) - **DISABLED BY DEFAULT**

-The plugin includes AVIF export functionality, but it is **disabled by default** due to performance limitations (3-5x slower than native Figma exports).

-**Status:**
-- ✅ Feature is implemented and functional
-- ⚠️ Disabled by default due to performance constraints
-- 📖 See `AVIF_FEATURE.md` for details and how to enable it for testing

-**For production AVIF needs:** Export JPEG from the plugin, then use a separate batch conversion script with native tools (5-10x faster).

 ## Limitations
 - Depends on Figma exposing original bytes with metadata for the image hash; behavior can vary based on how the image entered the file.